bostonaholic/test-more-behaviour/README.md

     };

-For a more detailed example, see `BowlingSpec.t`
+For a more detailed example, see `examples/BowlingSpec.t`